awsdocs/aws-sam-developer-guide/doc_source/serverless-example-ddb.md

    --location gh:aws-samples/cookiecutter-aws-sam-dynamodb-python \
    --no-input
    ```

+   Note that `gh` in the command above will be expanded to github url.

 1. Review the contents of the directory that the command created \(`dynamodb_event_reader/`\):
    + `template.yaml` – Defines two AWS resources that the Read DynamoDB application needs: a Lambda function and a DynamoDB table\.
 The template also defines mapping between the two resources\.